-Reading with a child is an important part of developing reading skills.
+Reading with a child is a critical part of developing reading skills.

 Reading a book aloud, taking turns reading, acting out a book, and discussing a book are all critical elements to engage a child in the reading process.
-Reading together starts children on a path to obtain the necessary reading skills to become proficient, interested, and hopefully lifelong readers.
+Reading together starts children on a path to obtain the necessary reading skills to become proficient, interested, and lifelong readers.

-This Read-Aloud Tips Guide includes the following:
+This Guide includes the following:

-• General Read-Aloud Tips 2
+General Read-Aloud Tips .
+2

-• Tips for Reading Aloud to Babies 4
+Tips for Reading Aloud to Babies .
+4

-• Tips for Reading Aloud with Toddlers 6
+Tips for Reading Aloud with Toddlers .
+6

-• Tips for Reading Aloud with Preschoolers 8
+Tips for Reading Aloud with Preschoolers .
+8

-• Tips for Reading Aloud with Elementary-School Children 10
+Tips for Reading Aloud with Elementary-Aged Children .
+10

-• Tips for Reading Aloud with Preteens and Teens .12
+Tips for Reading Aloud with Preteens and Teens 12

-• Read Aloud in any Language 14
+Reading Aloud in Your Home Language .
+14

-• How to Read Aloud an Informational Text .16
+How to Read Aloud an Informational Text .
+15